 Keep Track of Your Calendar

 The first principle for managing holiday inventory is to avoid letting the season get away from you.
-Yes, inventory management is a hectic job, but failing to adequately prepare for the holidays because you were too preoccupied with other things is nearly criminal in your area of business.
+Yes, inventory management is a hectic job, but failing to adequately prepare for the holidays because you were too preoccupied with other things leads to missing out on potentially high profits.